archiron/quickValidationsNG/README.md

 You MUST have the same number of DB flags than datasets idem for Global Tags if you use them.
 GT MUST be in the complete form (i.e. CMSSW_11_1_0_pre4-110X_mcRun3_2021_realistic_v8-v1) only one choice per validation.
 ROOT files are on the form : release ROOT file, reference ROOT file and so on.

+### size reduction of the ROOT files.
+reduceSizeFile1.py is callable with : python3 reduceSizeFile1.py and reduce the size of the ROOT files located into the DATA folder (line84).
+The name of the folder can be modified but have to be located into the same folder as the reduceSizeFile1.py file.